Differencing and Coadding JWST Images with Matched Point Spread Function: Introduction

-This study presents a method based on the Saccadic Fast Fourier Transform (SFFT) algorithm \citep[][hereafter \citetalias{SFFT}]{SFFT} to accommodate such complicated PSFs as those of the JWST for image differences.
+This study presents a method based on the saccadic fast Fourier transform (SFFT) algorithm \citep[][hereafter \citetalias{SFFT}]{SFFT} to accommodate such complicated PSFs as those of the JWST for image differences.
 Unlike previously published algorithms, the SFFT can model the spatial variations of the PSF using a B-Spline function and allows for more accurate image matching across the field in terms of PSF homogenization and compensation of astrometric misalignments.
 By design, our algorithm presents image subtraction in Fourier space, thereby achieving exceptional computational efficiency.
 Moreover, it can be used for both sparse and crowded stellar fields.
 The SFFT has been applied and extensively examined in several ongoing time-domain surveys and some transient analyses \citep[e.g.,][]{TMTS2020,2022TNSAN_DESIRT,AST3-3Pipeline,Hu2017,Yang2022,Wang18evt,DESILensing_Sheu2023}.
 Recently, it also enabled new transient discoveries in JWST multi-epochs imaging observations \citep{2022TNSAN_Hu,2022TNSTR_AT2022aebo,2023TNSTR_AT2022aejk,2023TNSTR_AT2023ojj}.
 The code of this study is built upon the SFFT algorithm proposed in \citetalias{SFFT} with significant improvements for the JWST.
-It is easily adaptable for data from other telescopes, such as with the Nancy Grace Roman Space Telescope \citep[Roman;][]{Roman} the Legacy Survey of Space and Time \citep[LSST;][]{LSST}.
+The improved version of SFFT is publicly available on Github\footnote{\url{https://github.com/thomasvrussell/sfft}}, and a tutorial demonstrating how to perform and evaluate SFFT subtraction on JWST/NIRCam is also provided\footnote{\url{https://github.com/thomasvrussell/sfft/blob/master/test/subtract_test_nircam/subtract4nircam.ipynb}}.
+The package is easily adaptable for data from other telescopes, such as with the Nancy Grace Roman Space Telescope \citep[Roman;][]{Roman} the Legacy Survey of Space and Time \citep[LSST;][]{LSST}.